london-escience/tempss/doc/BuildingTemplatesXML.md

 #### Additional elements

 In addition to the flexible, free-form nature of the element structure for specifying template parameter nodes, there are some pre-defined elements that can be used to define additional template properties.
-These elements include the ability to specify _parameter documentation_, _validation details_ and _parameter constraints_.
+These elements include the ability to specify _parameter documentation_ and _validation details_, and an element to link in a separate _parameter constraint_.

 These additional elements belong to the TemPSS _Template Annotations_ schema.
 This can be imported as the _tempss_ namespace by adding the following attributes to the root node of your XML template definition: